-To do this you can either run the zmupdate.pl script or apply the changes manually.
-The zmupdate.pl script is designed to do all the updating for you; this includes any database changes plus any other tweaks necessary to upgrade to the latest version.
-To use it you should ensure you are logged in as a user with privileges to run ZoneMinder scripts and then type zmupdate.pl -version=crue version = (--user=<db user> --pass=<db password>)
+To do this you must run the zmupdate.pl script.
+This script is designed to do all the updating for you; this includes any database changes plus any other tweaks necessary to upgrade to the latest version.
+To use it you should ensure you are logged in as a user with privileges to run ZoneMinder scripts (this will usually be root, not necessarily the user you are building as) and then type zmupdate.pl -version=cyrevious version> [--user=<db user> --pass=<db password>]

-where 'previous version' relates to the version of ZM you are upgrading from, 1.21.1 for example.
-All updates from that versions onwards will be applied, however zmupdate.pl will only work with upgrades from 1.19.0 onwards.
+where 'previous version' relates to the version of ZM you are upgrading from, 1.21.1 for example, and not the version you are upgrading to.
+All updates from that versions onwards will be applied; however zmupdate.pl will only work with upgrades from 1.19.0 onwards.
 The 'user' and 'pass' options allow you to specify a database user and password with sufficient privilege to 'alter' the structure of the database.
-This is not necessarily the database user you use for ZoneMinder itself as specified in the section below.
+This is not necessarily the database user you use for ZoneMinder.
+Check that the database upgrade is successful before continuing.